babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

   type: local
 ```

-Make sure to securely store this information, particularly your address and
+> **Security Tip 🔒**: Make sure to securely store this information, particularly
-private key details.
-Losing access to these credentials would mean losing
+> your address and private key details.
+Losing access to these credentials would
-control of your validator and any staked funds.
+> mean losing control of your validator and any staked funds.

 #### 3.1.1 Get Funds

-To interact with the Babylon network, you'll need some BBN tokens to:
+Funds are necessary to interact with the Babylon network and run a validator.
+There are a few actions that require funds:
 1. Pay for transaction fees (gas)
 2. Send transactions
 3. Participate in network activities

 You can obtain testnet tokens through two methods:
 1. Request funds from the Babylon Testnet Faucet
 [here](#tbd)
 <!-- add link to faucet -->